Lucaz8de/SDSGC-information-tool/README.md

 ## Thank You!
 With thanks to:
-- Auth0 for the repository structure and README file.
+- Auth0 for the repository structure.